aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/rollback.rst

 2ad37af 116aaae``.

 .. note:: Your checksums will be different than in this lab guide.
 Please
-          make sure to use your checksums from git reflog and not the ones in the guide.
+          use your checksums from git reflog, not the ones in the guide.

 .. code-block:: bash